A.

 A short résumé — abridged for the sake of the reader.

-Started the usual way — online marketing, conversion copy, landing pages built in the early days of the mobile web.
+I started in the usually unusual way — online marketing, copywriting, landing pages built in the early days of the mobile web.
 Learned, in order: that beautiful things that don't convert aren't serving anyone, and that things that convert but aren't beautiful rarely last.

 The work since has been a slow walk away from one of those ideas and toward the other.
 Design that performs is still the working phrase, but the second half of that sentence — beauty matters — is the part I keep trying to earn.

 Design and development in the same pair of hands.
 It means the code doesn't lag behind the intent.
 It means when a layout wants to breathe, it breathes.
-It means the team I hand it to doesn't have to reverse-engineer anything.
+It means the team I hand it to can run with it.

 A few moments